d12frosted/elpa-mirror/gnu/nhexl-mode-readme.txt

     with a `window' property (for all N other windows that don't have their cursor on this line).
   FWIW, the original `hexl-mode' has the same kind of problem.

+Wishlist:

+- An equivalent to hexl-mode's `hexl-bits'.
+- Always reload the file with find-file-literally instead of editing the multibyte representation?